Seize Tomorrow: The Eight Rules of Productive Procrastination

 This is the winner’s gambit—and this is how you can make deals with yourself to get important things done.

 But you have to actually do that dreaded task first thing tomorrow or you won’t get the lasting peace that comes from finishing it.
-Productive procrastination is already a roundabout way of making sure something gets done; don’t put things off further, or else your day of delay won't have made you any better in the long run.
+Productive procrastination is already a roundabout way of making sure something gets done; don’t put things off further, or else the delay won't have made you any better.
+It'll just make you slower.